Ahuanmarca/guess-the-country/README.md

 - If all lists become empty, player wins

 ## TODO
+[x] When answer is submited, disable input for one seconds [ ] Better: Disable input for 5 seconds or until player hits 'Enter' again [ ]
-[] Display correct answer (green if correct, red if incorrect) [] Change the color of the input field (correct = green, incorrect = red)... turn back to normal after 1 or 2 seconds [] Briefly turn HP to red when loosing HP, to green when earning HP [] Give priority in the queue to easier countries (larger? more population?)
+[ ] Change the color of the input field (correct = green, incorrect = red)... turn back to normal after 1 or 2 seconds [ ] Briefly turn HP to red when loosing HP, to green when earning HP [ ] Give priority in the queue to easier countries (larger? more population?)